Blaacknight/Convolutional-Neural-Networks-for-Visual-Recognition/Image Classification/part II-linear classifires.md

 For example, when classifying planes, the classifier might learn to recognize blue backgrounds and blobby structures.

-> "The classifier for planes looks for blue stuff and blobby stuff, making it favor planes more." *(53:58)*

 ### Decision Boundaries and Limitations

 Linear classifiers attempt to separate categories using linear boundaries.